|

 0/50 LEFT

-Thursday Sep 23, 2021 @ 09:30:AM — Friday Sep 24, 2021 @ 11:30:AM EDT
+23, 2021 @ 09:30:AM —

+Working with children is joyful and rewarding but it also takes great reserves of strength and energy.
+Discover ways to use Heart-Centered Self-Care techniques to support yourself and your teachers while creating a foundation for a well-working organization.
 Heart-Centered begins with an appreciation for the wonders of the world and the people around us.
 It is a way of leading that honors individual gifts and helps teachers bring their best selves to their work with children.
 Organizations led by heart-centered leaders become interdependent, mutually supportive, and joyful.
 That doesn’t mean people don’t work hard, get discouraged at times, or face challenges.
 What it does mean is that any challenge is secondary to the sense of purpose and pleasure felt by a shared commitment to an important mission.
+Through interactive experiences discover how an appreciation of the world around us can guide interactions with teachers, children and families.
+Participants will leave with a set of self-care tools to help cultivate a Heart-Centered work environment.

 Heather Fox & Kirsten Haugen, Nature Explore